mab253/software-interventions-spring22/assignments/week4.md

 ### to finish:

 1. Leave your new post up on your static site blog - I will check out the button.
-2. If this didn't work for you after trying for awhile, that is ok - how far did you get?
+2. If this didn't work for you after trying for awhile - how far did you get?
 Where would you continue debugging?
 What was difficult?
+What was clear to you?
 3. Under the button, write at least 2 completely new project ideas using telecommunications (you can imagine doing similar things with voice, video, etc.).
 If you need project inspirations, check out the [Twilio blog](https://www.twilio.com/blog).
 These can just be short sentence brainstorms.